How To Move Senior Citizens

 Have them move beforehand: Moving day can be exhausting for an average person.
 And it only gets worse for the elderly.
 The emotional strain of leaving whatever they know behind, coupled with the physical effort it takes, can be overwhelming at times.
 It is best, then, to have senior citizens move early.
 There isn’t much they can do in terms of heavy lifting and moreover, may become an additional burden during the actual move.
 Having them stay with a relative during this stressful phase is recommended for everyone’s benefit.
 Ensure that they have access to all their medication and other personal items during this stage.
 And finally, get the new home cleaned, and their belongings unpacked before having them move in.

 Trust your movers with their job: This may be a big leap for you, but professional movers move homes on an everyday basis.
-The key word here is professional.
+The keyword here is professional.
 After finding the right movers for your needs, it is important that you trust them with their job.
-Apart from a few instructions, do not get overtly involved.
+Apart from a few instructions, do not get overly involved.
 Whether packing, moving, or unpacking, professional movers will be prompt, and coming in their way will only reduce their efficiency.

 Have a home tour at the end: Once you have moved and unpacked, it may be a good idea to have a family tour of the new home.
 Have everyone – children, adults, senior citizens – taken on a tour around the house, explaining how everything works and where things are placed.
 You may also need to explain how certain gadgets such as thermostats, air conditioners, and water heaters function.
 Additionally, make sure everyone is fully aware of what to do in case of an emergency and who to call if anything needs fixing.
 This tour can further be extended into a local neighborhood tour.
 Most professional movers will be able to help you identify these resources too.